Buying real estate in Rio de Janeiro?

 Is short-term rental legal for apartments in Rio de Janeiro as of 2026?

-As of early 2026, short-term rentals are legal in principle in Rio de Janeiro under Brazil's federal tenancy law, which recognizes "locacao para temporada" (seasonal rental) for periods up to 90 days, but the real constraint for apartment owners comes from individual condominium rules that can restrict or prohibit Airbnb-style operations.
+As of early 2026, short-term rentals are legal in Rio de Janeiro under federal law, which recognizes "seasonal rental" (locacao para temporada) for stays up to 90 days, but the practical reality is that your individual condominium building can restrict or ban Airbnb-style rentals through its internal rules.

-The main legal restrictions for short-term rental apartments in Rio de Janeiro are set at the building level: Brazil's Superior Court of Justice (STJ) ruled in 2021 that condominiums with a "residential-only" designation in their convention can legally block short-term letting, meaning you must check your specific building's internal rules before buying an apartment for this purpose.
+The main legal restriction for operating a short-term rental apartment in Rio de Janeiro is the 2021 ruling by Brazil's Superior Court of Justice (STJ), which confirmed that condominium associations with a "residential-only" designation in their convention can prohibit short-term platform rentals, making the building's internal rules the biggest real-world hurdle you need to check before buying.

 By the way, we also have a blog article detailing whether owning an Airbnb rental is profitable in Rio de Janeiro.